-One of the largest cost within production comes from the labor required to perform the scheduled operations.
+One of the largest costs within production comes from the labor required to perform the scheduled operations.
 There are many factors that come into play when scheduling operations on labor resources such as the worker's availability, capability, experience, and cost.
-Fortunately, PlanetTogether provides schedulers with tools and features to schedule labor resources and to effectively schedule operations on these resources.
+Fortunately, PlanetTogether provides schedulers with tools to schedule operations on labor resources efficiently.

 Monitoring Labor Capabilities